gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 operations are in some sense "done" and to impose order on them with respect to other operations:

-- completion levels adjust what effects of operations must be visible before libfabric delivers an event indicating operation completion to the initiator, and
+- Completion levels adjust what effects of operations must be visible before libfabric delivers an event indicating operation completion to the initiator.

-- message ordering settings specify how operations may or may not be reordered with respect to each other by libfabric, the provider, or the network fabric.
+- Message ordering settings specify how operations may or may not be reordered with respect to each other by libfabric, the provider, or the network fabric.
 Note that "message" here is a generic term and refers not only to the libfabric message interface but also the RMA